Baby Shower Need Ideas Not Pampered Chef

 That's I play those that I listed.
 They do not take any extra time.
 The diaper one is while people are eating and the q-tips are guessed when everyone signs the book.

-1. What are some unique and creative ideas for a baby shower that don't involve Pampered Chef products?
+What are some unique baby shower themes that don't involve Pampered Chef products?

-4. Can you recommend any budget-friendly ideas for a baby shower that don't involve Pampered Chef products?
+What are some DIY decoration ideas for a baby shower that don't involve Pampered Chef?

 Similar Pampered Chef Threads